okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

       > **Note:** It is recommended to skip these more advance configurations until you got the basic use cases working.

-Once you have completed setting up the Okta org, [download and setup the SDK, widget, and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/)
+Once you have completed setting up the Okta org, [download and set up the SDK, widget, and sample app](/docs/guides/oie-embedded-common-download-setup-app/aspnet/main/)

 ## Create your Okta account
 The first step is to create an Okta account, if you have not already.